Home » Training for QuickBooks – List of Primary Classes » Coordinating a QuickBooks Startup or Remodel (1110/Level 2)

 Coordinating a QuickBooks Startup or Remodel (1110/Level 2)

-Diane Gilson: Good Day, this is Diane Gilson with Info Plus Accounting, and I’d like to welcome you to today’s session, ‘Avoiding the Fire-Ready-Aim syndrome’.
+Diane Gilson: Good Day.
+This is Diane Gilson with Info Plus Accounting, and I’d like to welcome you to today’s session, ‘Avoiding the Fire-Ready-Aim Syndrome.’
 The idea is to help coordinate the right start-up or remodel date for your QuickBooks accounting system.
-And, here we have our little cowboy down there, looks like he’s fired off a shot, so we’ll be talking a bit more about how not to ‘draw’ too early in the process, a lot of things that you’ll want to be thinking about.
+And, here we have our little cowboy down there; it looks like he’s fired off a shot, so we’ll be talking a bit more about how not to 'draw' too early in the process, a lot of things that you’ll want to be thinking about.

 Are you going to make any changes to your access or security?
 Talk to your IT [Information Technology] people about that, in either case.